 |Gold Cup – 2011, 2013

 First things first, let’s look at the names that we will explore on this page.
 The tricky thing about discussing trainers is that many of the most successful ones are still working in the industry.
 We’ll give you the facts and figures as we currently understand them, but do bear in mind that they may have changed when you’re reading this.

 They’re the trainers that claim the top five places in the list of most successful ever at the Cheltenham Festival, but the biggest races they’ve won only tells half the story.
 We should point out that we’re literally going on number of winners here, not weighting the races they’ve won in any way.
 As a result, Willie Mullins sits at the top.

 The sharp eyed among you will have noticed there are six entries on the table.
-This is because Gordon Elliott with 34 wins is tied for 5th place on the list and from next year for sure he will likely rise quickly through it, given he is only 44 years old right now and achieved all of those wins since 2011.
+This is because Gordon Elliott with 34 wins was tied for 5th place on the list until 2023 but has already now got to 37 and for sure he will likely rise quickly through it, given he is only 45 years old right now and achieved all of those wins since 2011.

 Willie Mullins was an assistant to both Jim Bolger and Paddy Mullins, his father, before gaining a licence of his own in 1988.
 He learnt what worked and what didn’t as a trainer when he spent years as an amateur jockey in his native Ireland.
 Though he would go on to become the meeting’s most successful trainer, it took him a while to get his first win.